 We fully acknowledge that others are already working in similar directions and we do not in any way want to complete with them.
 This Initiative is simply an effort to encourage many more people to work in these areas and to do so in a mutually-supportive way.
 Our hope is that this will contribute to, and help foster, a series of initiatives that will start the process of mobilizing the kind of sophisticated and large-scale effort that will be required to start bending the arc of history in a more positive direction.

 We want to emphasize that we do not see this as a Beyond Intractability effort.
 We envision, for ourselves, only a modest role in getting this started.
 After that, it will be up to the people we hope to recruit to take the next steps.
 Our primary focus (in our semi-retirement years) is going to remain on maintaining and continuing to develop Beyond Intractability with its extensive and growing series of online learning materials describing what we see as the nature of the intractable conflict problem and the most promising strategies for addressing it.

-Please tell us what you think about the Statement using the initiative's web form questionnaire, or simply by writing us an email.
+Please tell us what you think about the Initiative using the initiative's web form questionnaire, or simply by writing us an email.
 Also please tell us about related projects that you, or others that you know of, are doing.
-As a next step, we hope to generate a wide-ranging discussion of the many complex issues raised by the Statement along with specific ideas for next-steps projects that would advance the goals implicit in the Statement.
+As a next step, we hope to generate a wide-ranging discussion of the many complex issues raised by the Initiative along with specific ideas for next-steps projects that would advance the goals implicit in the Initiative.
 Where appropriate (and with the author's permission), we plan to publicly post the comments we receive as part of an effort to broaden the discussion.